woooonng/cvstudy/README.md

 **3. Test of the best models**

 Top-1 accuracy was calculated on the test set for the best models from each of the four categories. (p) refers to "pretrained" and -pyr refers to pyramid.
-None augmentation was applied for ResNet50, while Standard augmentation was used for ViT
+None augmentation was applied for ResNet50, while Standard augmentation was used for ViT.

 |Model           | Augmentation  | Scheduler     | Top-1 Acc(%) |
 |---             | --------------| ------------- | ------------ |